udos86/ng-dynamic-forms/README.md

 ## Form Groups

 In order to improve clarity it's often considered good practice to group forms into several logical `fieldset` sections.

-Luckily NG Dynamic Forms supports nesting of form groups out of the box!
+Thus NG Dynamic Forms supports nesting of form groups out of the box!

 **1. Declare a** `DynamicFormGroupModel` **within your** `Array<DynamicFormControlModel>` **and add it's models to the** `group` **array**:
  ```ts